Home | Scholarships and Bursaries

 Further details about how existing pupils should apply for Sixth Form Scholarships will be provided to current pupils during the Summer Term of Year 10.
 External applicants should contact the Registrar, Mrs Melanie Hobdey, for additional information.

 Tormead offers financial support in the form of means-tested bursaries.
-For further information, please download our guidance document: Guidance and Application Process for Entrance Bursaries Website 2018-2019.
+For further information, please download our guidance document here: Guidance and Application Process for Entrance Bursaries 2019-2020.

 The number of bursaries available each year is limited and, unfortunately, we are unable to consider applications made after the published deadline.